ekalin/kgtk3-combo-model/README.md

 ## Perl binding

-The (perl) subdirectory includes bindings allowing `KGtk3ComboModel` to be used in Perl programs.
+The [perl/](perl) subdirectory includes bindings allowing `KGtk3ComboModel` to be used in Perl programs.